gonzalo123/nginx-reverse-proxy/README.md

 ## Using a nginx reverse proxy to serve docker swarm replicas

-Sometimes we need to server backend servers behind a nginx reverse proxy.
-For example when we want to server a Djnago or a Flask application.
+Sometimes we need to serve backend servers behind a nginx reverse proxy.
+For example when we want to serve a Djnago or a Flask application.
 In this example I want to show how easy is doing that with nginx.

 We're going to start with a dummy Flask application.